mercado-sofia/FAITH-CommUNITY/docs/project-documentation/08-algorithms-jwt-token-management.md

 5. Get user from unified users table:
    - SELECT id, email, role, organization_id FROM users WHERE id = ?
 6. Rotate refresh token (see Algorithm #2)
-7. Generate new access token (see Algorithm #1)
+7. Generate new access token (see Algorithm #1):
+   - Base payload: { id, email, role }
+   - If role is 'admin' and has organization_id:
+     * Query organizations table for org details
+     * Add: organization_id, org, orgName to payload
 8. Set new tokens as httpOnly cookies:
-   - access_token: 15-minute expiration
+   - access_token: 15-minute expiration (unified for all roles)
    - refresh_token: 7-day expiration
 9. OUTPUT: New access token in response body and cookies
 ```